 - Air purifiers remove particulates from the air.
-This includes things like dust, smoke and allergens or irritants.
+This includes things like pet dander, dust, smoke and allergens or irritants.

 - An air purifier can also reduce odors, creating an unobtrusive nighttime environment that's perfect for good sleep.

 - The sound of air conditioners and air purifiers have been shown, in research, to improve sleep and some find that it helps them fall asleep faster.

 Air Oasis Air Purifiers for Sleep